 Learn more about fighting poverty in Europe and Central Asia:

-Overcoming Poverty in Central Asia (Online Briefing, in Russian)
+Overcoming the Pandemic and Ending Poverty in Central Asia (Online Event)